 Tax Law Guidance From An Experienced Tax Lawyer

-To discuss your legal matter with a seasoned California and federal tax litigation and appeals lawyer, contact my Irvine law offices by telephone at 949-753-9262 or online by filling out a brief contact form.
+To discuss your legal matter with a seasoned California and federal tax litigation and appeals lawyer, contact my Irvine law offices by telephone at 949-783-9759 or online by filling out a brief contact form.
 I provide representation to clients across the state.